larsencyber/larsencyber.github.io/content/docs/_index.md

 This is where I store my go-to offensive security tips and tricks.

-Note: All information contained in this website is for educational and research purposes, and cannot be used for illegal use.
+As always, it's important to note that all information shared on this website, is intended for educational and research purposes only.
+The owner is not responsible for any illegal activity as a result of using the information shared on this site.
+Please don't commit any crimes.

 ## Next

 {{< cards >}}
   {{< card url="enpt" title="External Network Penetration Test" icon="hero/lock-closed" subtitle="Let's breach the perimeter." >}}
   {{< card url="wapt" title="Web Application Penetration Test" icon="hero/bolt" subtitle="Time to get RCE." >}}
-  #{{< card url="inpt" title="Internal Network Penetration Test" subtitle="Assumed breach, let's go!" >}}
 {{< /cards >}}